6th Australasian Youth Justice Conference

 The Centre for Forensic Behavioural Science

-The Centre for Forensic Behavioural Science at Swinburne University of Technology and Forensicare provides academic and clinical excellence in forensic mental health research and practice.
+The Centre for Forensic Behavioural Science at Swinburne University of Technology provides academic and clinical excellence in forensic mental health research and practice.
 We bring together academics, clinicians, researchers and students from a variety of disciplines, including psychology, psychiatry, nursing, social work, law, occupational therapy and epidemiology.
 Our research, consulting services and professional development and training programs have strengthened the field of forensic behavioural science in Australia and overseas.

 Visit our website